-Learn to love failure.
+Learn to love to fail often.

 All the greats in history failed numerous times.